-Chinese Netflix, iQiyi, has been airing a 21-day challenge documentary of a Chinese woman who tries to survive or live on 0.21 Bitcoin without help or donations.
+The Chinese Netflix, iQiyi, has been airing a 21-day challenge documentary of a Chinese woman who tries to survive or live on 0.21 Bitcoin without help or donations.

 Although she is almost done with the 21-day challenge, successfully with only her phone and Bitcoins, the documentary sheds light on the actual challenges against cryptocurrency and its adoption and usage in China and all around the world.
 However, the film also evidences that cryptocurrency enthusiasm is still thriving in the country amidst cold crypto regulation.

-For instance, while China's Beijing and Shenzhen cities have recently banned public cryptocurrency-related speeches, events, or activities and even banned and blocked a number of WeChat media accounts promoting cryptocurrencies, there still is a good size of pro-crypto community and a good number of people still believes in cryptocurrencies.
+For instance, while China's Beijing and Shenzhen cities have recently banned public cryptocurrency-related speeches, events, or activities and even banned and blocked a number of WeChat media accounts promoting cryptocurrencies, there still is a good size of the pro-crypto community and a good number of people still believes in cryptocurrencies.

-The girl named He You Bing, travels through some of the China's largest cities including Beijing, Shenzhen and Guangzhou, without carrying anything with her and tries to buy food, pay for housing and other basic commodities from her Bitcoin, using her mobile phone.
+The girl named He You Bing, travels through some of China's largest cities including Beijing, Shenzhen, and Guangzhou, without carrying anything with her and tries to buy food, pay for housing and other basic commodities from her Bitcoin, using her mobile phone.
 Her name translates to "having a disease" and alludes to her over-enthusiasm for Bitcoin.

 As she moves along asking whether small to medium to larger stores and hotels are accepting Bitcoins for payment, the attitudes by her audience vary from ignorance and distrust to welcoming.
 No doubt that different people think differently about Bitcoins.
-In some cases, she has to first explain to the vendors what Bitcoin is rather than pay in Bitcoin.
+In some cases, she has to first explain to the vendors what Bitcoin is rather than paying in Bitcoin.
 Much is frustration but she finds some success along the way.

-On day one, the girl first tries to visit an amusement park in Beijing where the entrance fee is only 2 Chinese Yuan or around 30 cents in USD, but unfortunately they can't accept Bitcoin.
+On day one, the girl first tries to visit an amusement park in Beijing where the entrance fee is only 2 Chinese Yuan or around 30 cents in USD, but unfortunately, they can't accept Bitcoin.
 She also checks with many food restaurants in the city who cannot also accept Bitcoin payment.
 She finds an unlocked Ofo bike, a dockless bike that can be unlocked and paid for using a cellphone, which she does and tries to bike around on it in order to reach out to more vendors.
 She does not manage to get a food store accepting Bitcoin and has to eat four packets of ketchup and food samples from a supermarket.
 She also does not manage to find a hostel or accommodation that can be paid for in Bitcoins and instead sleeps in a 24-hour McDonald’s on her first night.

-Second day is tough for her because she can't find any store selling food for Bitcoin as payment and instead eats fruits from wild trees and some leftover burger at a McDonald’s.
+The second day is tough for her because she can't find any store selling food for Bitcoin as payment and instead eats fruits from wild trees and some leftover burger at a McDonald’s.
 She gets a stomach ache and threw up while spending the night in another 24-hour McDonald’s.

-She almost fainted and gave up on the third day, but she is sent to hospital by the filmmakers.
+She almost fainted and gave up on the third day, but she is sent to the hospital by the filmmakers.
 Also, at this point, some supporters are able to contact the filmmakers as the challenge gathered some attention.
 They were bringing her food and she could pay it by Bitcoin.
 She sleeps in an art gallery on the third night.

-Later, people were able to find her on WeChat and offered to exchange the Bitcoin for fiat but because the challenge would therefore become so easy, the filmmakers changed the rules.
+Later, people were able to find her on WeChat and offered to exchange the Bitcoin for fiat but because the challenge would, therefore, become so easy, the filmmakers changed the rules.
 The new rules required her to only exchange Bitcoins offline with people she can physically find and meet.
 The story attracted a lot of attention and was even covered by local Chinese media.